TPU – Thermoplastic Polyurethane

 TPU stands for ‘Thermoplastic Polyurethane’ and is often referred to as the bridge between rubbers and plastics.
 The material appears rubber-like, which means it is very elastic, flexible, and smooth to the touch, but at the same time it is extremely durable and strong.

-The TPU we use in our products (currently the Baby Bitie) offers high wear resistance, flexibility across a wide range of temperatures, and high elasticity over the entire hardness range.
+The TPU we use in our products (currently the Baby Bitie and Overall Bib) offers high wear resistance, flexibility across a wide range of temperatures, and high elasticity over the entire hardness range.
 It also possesses excellent resistance to oils, greases, and solvents.

 In addition, the TPU range also offers new possibilities for increased sustainability, by reduced carbon footprint without compromising on quality or performance.
 Up to 60 percent of the carbon content* of the TPU series is sourced from biomass, depending on product hardness.
 In comparison to fossil based TPUs, the carbon footprint can be reduced by more than 20 percent.

 The TPU we use is more eco-friendly than most other plastics.
 It is an advanced material that is much more environmentally friendly than alternatives such as PVC, since TPU is recyclable and biodegradable in 3 - 5 years.